 SR22 insurance is a guarantee that you will carry the minimum liability insurance coverage for a future period of time.
 When someone commits certain motor vehicle violations the state requires them to purchase Arkansas high risk insurance.
 Other circumstances can also lead to an SR22 insurance Arkansas requirement.
 Some of the most common situations include:

 - High risk motor vehicle offenses (multiple traffic violations, speeding, reckless driving, DUI/DWI, refusal to test for DUI/DWI)

 - Legal judgments

-SR22 insurance Arkansas must be maintained for a minimum of three years for first-time offenses.
-If the driver incurs no additional violations during this time, they may not have to continue carrying SR22 insurance.
-If another offense occurs within the initial three year period, the driver can be required to keep the policy in effect for as long as five years, and the time period increases with each additional offense.
+You must maintain SR22 insurance Arkansas for a minimum of three years for first-time offenses.
+If you have no additional violations during this time, you may be able to discontinue carrying SR22 insurance.
+If you have another offense within the initial three-year period, the state may require you to keep the policy in effect for as long as five years.
+The time period required to carry SR22 insurance increases with each additional offense.

-UltraCar Insurance will be glad to help you obtain SR22 insurance Arkansas at the lowest cost to you.
-Submit our secure online form, or speak to one of our licensed agents about competitive Arkansas SR22 insurance quotes!
+UltraCar Insurance will be glad to help you with low rates for SR22 insurance Arkansas.
+Click the button for affordable online quotes, or speak to one of our licensed agents today!

 This article was last updated on May 6th, 2023 by UltraCar Insurance